 Instructions

-- Put all the marinade ingredients into a large non-reactive pot such as cast iron (make sure it's big enough to hold the marinade and meat.)
+- Put all the marinade ingredients into a large non-reactive pot such as enameled cast iron (make sure it's big enough to hold the marinade and meat.)
 Bring to a boil, then let cool to room temperature.

 - Submerge the chuck roast into the marinade, and cover tightly.
 Refrigerate for up to 3 days.
 If your meat is not fully covered in liquid, plan to give it a turn every day so it marinates evenly.
 You can also do this in a very large heavy duty zip lock bag.